aklump/check-pages/README.md

 ## Quick Start

 Run the example tests with the following commands.
-Then open up the files in the _tests_ directory and study them to see how they work.<sup>1</sup>
+Then open up the files in the _example/tests_ directory and study them to see how they work.<sup>1</sup>

+1. Open a new shell window which will run the PHP server for our example test pages.

-    $ cd check-pages
+       $ ./bin/server.sh

+1. Open a second shell window to execute the tests.

-    $ ./check_pages runner.php
+       $ ./bin/test.sh

 Some failing tests are also available to explore:

     $ ./check_pages failing_tests_runner.php

-<sup>1</sup> If you see no _tests_ directory then create one and copy the contents of _install_ into _tests_.
+<sup>1</sup> If you see no _tests_ directory then create one and copy the contents of _examples_ into _tests_.
 The example _tests_ directory will only be created if you use `create-project` as the installation method.

 ### Troubleshooting